-Most fire casualties are caused by inhalation of toxic fumes (smoke) from a fire and not by flame.
+Most fire casualties are caused by inhalation of toxic fumes (smoke from a fire and not by flame).
 The combination smoke & carbon monoxide detector has separate sensing chambers for smoke and carbon monoxide that work independently of one another.
 It is battery powered and complies with UL-217, ULC- S531, and CSA 6.19-01.
 It is located in the living/cooking area of your camper.
 Please read the Owner's Manual for details on testing and caring for this important safety device.

-Test the device after the camper has been in storage, before each trip, and at least once a week during use.
-Turn the device counterclockwise to remove it from the bracket.
-The detector should never be disabled due to nuisance or false alarm from cooking smoke, a dusty furnace, etc. Ventilate your camper with fresh air and the alarm will shut off.
+WARNING Test the operation of this alarm after the recreation vehicle has been in storage, before each trip and at least once per week during use.